Manu343726/Manu343726.github.io/_posts/2015-06-30-resurce-handlers-and-value-semantics.markdown

 };
 {% endhighlight %}

 *Note we override `move` and `move_assign` in `ptr_semantics` since when working with pointers swapping them is enough.
-This is applicable to any situation where handles are cheap, but that has not to be always the case.*
+This is applicable to any situation where handles are cheap, but that's not always the case.*

 Now we are able to avoid `new/delete` while having proper value semantics: